Kehlstein

 While other parts of the restricted Obersalzberg area around the former Berghof headquarters were turned into a US Armed Forces Recreation Center, the Kehlstein peak was made accessible to the public already in 1952.
-The motor road up to the Kehlsteinhaus, running 6.5 km uphill through several tunnels, was closed for traffic; nevertheless, DB Regio bus service is provided in summer.
+The motor road up to the Kehlsteinhaus, running 6.5 km uphill through several tunnels, is closed for private traffic; nevertheless, DB Regio bus service is provided in summer.
 From the upper turning place, a steep footpath leads to the restaurant.
 Guests may also use the 124 m Kehlsteinlift elevator running through the rocks directly to the reception area.

-The Kehlstein spur offers a panoramic view over the Berchtesgaden Alps, including the Hoher Göll, Watzmann, Hochkalter and Untersberg peaks, as well as to the Königssee lake and to the city of Salzburg.
+The Kehlstein spur offers a panoramic view over the Berchtesgaden Alps, including the Hoher Göll, Watzmann, Hochkalter and Untersberg peaks, as well as the Königssee lake and the city of Salzburg.
 From here a mountaineering trail leads up to the Mannlgrat, an east-facing ridge of the Hoher Göll.
 Served by a grade B Klettersteig, this route is regarded as the easiest to the main peak's summit.
 Near the Kehlsteinhaus is a small botanical garden containing a variety of Alpine flora.